dcomtois/sortLines/readme.md

 ## How to install

 #### Recommended Method : addinslist

-If you don't have [addinslist](https://github.com/daattali/addinslist) installed, I recommend you do install it, as it gives access to a multitude of useful addins through a simple GUI interface.
+If you don't have [addinslist](https://github.com/daattali/addinslist) installed, I recommend you do install it, as it gives access to a multitude of useful addins through a simple GUI.

 ```r
 install.packages('addinslist')